-Dr. Lindsey Pfeiffer graduated from Palmer College of Chiropractic- Florida Campus with a Doctor of Chiropractic degree in 2013.
-She attended Western Michigan University and obtained a Bachelor of Science degree in Biomedical Science.
+Dr. Lindsey Pfeiffer graduated from Palmer College of Chiropractic – Florida Campus with a Doctor of Chiropractic degree in 2013.
+She attended Wester Michigan University and obtained a Bachelor of Science degree in Biomedical Science.
 She began her chiropractic career in Michigan and recently relocated to Virginia with her family.
 Dr. Lindsey became a chiropractor after experiencing the benefits while attending Western Michigan University.
 After suffering from headaches and a rare auto-immune condition, she was able to get relief from her symptoms while improving her overall health through chiropractic adjustments.
 Inspired to help others improve their overall health in the same way she had, she decided to go to chiropractic school.
-As a mother of two young boys, Dr. Lindsey has a passion for caring for children of all ages and pregnant mothers.
+As a mother of three young boys, Dr. Lindsey has a passion for caring for children of all ages and pregnant mothers.
 She believes that when families focus on wellness from a young age that they are able to flourish to their maximum potential as a unit.
 As a military spouse, she enjoys working with veterans and their families.
-Dr. Lindsey is certified in Webster Technique and is currently getting her Diplomate in the Academy Council of Chiropractic Pediatrics.
-She is a member of the Virginia Chiropractic Association, Michigan Association of Chiropractors, and International Chiropractic Pediatric Association.
-In her spare time, Dr. Lindsey enjoys spending time with her husband Ryan and their sons, Holton and Remi.
+Dr. Lindsey is certified in Webster Technique and has advanced training in SOT pediatric spinal and cranial evaluation and adjusting.
+She is a member of the Virginia Chiropractic Association, International Chiropractic Pediatric Association and is a Pioneer Member of the Peak Potential Institute.
+In her spare time, Dr. Lindsey enjoys spending time with her husband, Ryan, and their sons, Holton, Remi and Kenton.